Learning a Stochastic Differential Equation Model of Tropical Cyclone Intensification from Reanalysis and Observational Data: Learned Intensification Model

 The deterministic component of the equation characterizes a stable fixed point in intensity.
 In the top panel of Fig. \ref{fig:eq-bifurcation}, we plot the ODE as a function of intensity $v$ for a storm in conditions ripe for intensification, with high potential intensity $V_p$, high ocean heat content $z$, low environmental entropy deficit $\chi$ and low vertical wind shear $S$.
 A single, stable fixed point is present at $v=64.5\si{\meter\per\second}$ which the cyclone will steadily approach.

 The stable fixed point varies as a function of the environmental parameters and may be annihilated in conditions unfavorable to intensification.
 In the bottom of Fig. \ref{fig:eq-bifurcation}, we plot changes in the fixed point as a single environmental parameter is varied through a series of bifurcation plots.
-The stable fixed point increases with increased ocean heat content $z$, increasing potential intensity $V_p$, decreasing entropy deficit $\chi$, in agreement with expectations.
-Changes in wind shear $S$ exhibit more interesting dynamics, as can be seen in the bottom right of Fig. \ref{fig:eq-bifurcation}.
-Above a threshold of wind shear $S=19\si{\meter\per\second}$ the lower unstable and upper stable fixed points annihilate in a saddle-node bifurcation and the storm gradually deintensifies at all intensities as long as the high wind shear persists.
-This behavior is consistent with previous literature which found a $20\si{\meter\per\second}$ threshold of vertical wind shear above which few storms intensify \cite{zeng_observational_2008}.
-Dynamically, the saddle-node bifurcation is a novel elaboration on the bifurcation behavior of the FAST model \cite{emanuel_fast_2017}, a physics-based TC intensification model.
-Prior work characterized all bifurcations in this model and did not identify a saddle-node bifurcation in wind shear \cite{slyman_tipping_2023}.
-FAST does not admit this behavior because in that model the time derivative of intensity $\dot{v}$ decreases monotonically in $v$ \cite{emanuel_fast_2017} for all parameter values so multiple fixed points are an impossibility.
-Future work can investigate the nonlinear dynamics of the learned model more closely.
+The stable fixed point increases with increased ocean heat content $z$, increasing potential intensity $V_p$, decreasing entropy deficit $\chi$, and decreasing environmental wind shear $S$, in agreement with expectations.
+A separate unstable fixed point emerges and increases with increasing entropy deficit $\chi$ and wind shear $S$.
+Above a threshold wind shear $S=19\si{\meter\per\second}$ the lower unstable and upper stable fixed points annihilate in a saddle-node bifurcation.
+This bifurcation is a well-established aspect of TC nonlinear dynamics.
+It is predicted theoretically by modifying a TC's energy budget to include a sink term from mid-level downdrafts \cite{tang_midlevel_2010}, and is reproduced in numerical models \cite{tang_sensitivity_2012} and observational data \cite{tang_ventilation_2012}.
+The bifurcation is also present in the FAST model \cite{emanuel_physics_2026}.
+Existing theory parameterizes the bifurcation using the ventilation index \cite{tang_ventilation_2012}

+where higher values lead to the onset of the saddle-node bifurcation and the loss of stability of solutions.
+Increases in either $S$ or $\chi$ induce the bifurcation, a property reproduced in our model because for sufficiently high background $S$ values (we find $S>15\si{\meter\per\second}$), increases to the entropy deficit also induce the bifurcation.